 Support new and expanded historic districts in eligible areas, so that historic buildings receive additional regulatory protection, and owners receive incentives to rehabilitate historic buildings.
+Beyond historic district designations, optimize future funding opportunities to support rehabilitation and preservation of existing housing stock within the Eastside Community Area.

-Allow additional dwellings or secondary uses on lots with existing buildings, to support the preservation of the existing buildings.
+Allow additional dwellings or secondary uses on lots with existing buildings, to support the preservation of the existing buildings and increase opportunities for housing options that are affordable to different residents.

-Housing Recommendation #2: Empower existing residents to share in the Eastside Area's increasing prosperity.
+Housing Recommendation #2: Empower existing residents to share in the Eastside Community Area's increasing prosperity.
+(See also SHIP Strategies CHS 7, CHS8, CIH3, CIH5, HPRP3, HPRP9, PPN3, PPN6)